climapulse/dj-labeler/README.rst

 the noise by externalizing a model's labels, help texts and error messages.
 It even provides the same functionality for any Django form.

+It's expected to work with Django 1.8, 1.9 and up.

 Installation
 ------------